Imagine watching celestial lights dance across the sky in vivid shades of green, red and pink. And all the while you're snug under a blanket!

 Winter is the ideal time to visit Iceland to see the northern lights thanks to the longer nights of the season.
-Some regions get as much as 19 hours of darkness on the shortest day of the year, which provides plenty of opportunity for spotting the aurora borealis.
+Some regions get as many as 19 hours of darkness on the shortest day of the year, which provides plenty of opportunities for spotting the aurora borealis.

 As Iceland has long hours of daylight during the summer, including the phenomenon known as the midnight sun, it’s much harder to see auroras during this time of year.

 - Check out these Iceland winter tours to hunt for the aurora and enjoy activities like ice caving

 2. Best time of day to see the aurora borealis

 Northern lights often appear during the darkest part of the night, so most sightings happen between 11 PM and 2 AM.

 You can spend the night stargazing, on the lookout for this otherworldly display.
 Some hotels also offer a special "wake up service" and will let you know if the northern lights appear in the middle of the night.